PRODUCTION: A Diabolical Cat Seduces Franciska Törőcsik in Hungarian Romantic Comedy - FilmNewEurope.com

 Credits:

-Director: Rozália Szeleczky
+Director: Rozália Szeleczki

 DoP: Kristóf Deák M.

-Scriptwriter: Rozália Szeleczky and Zsófi Kemény
+Scriptwriter: Rozália Szeleczki and Zsófi Kemény

 Editor: Zsófi Érdi